dissyulina/trivia-world/README.md

     {sport: 250, music: 1200, science: 2150, etc.. }  // as value
     ```

-   **Solution**: Having learned through [this article](https://attacomsian.com/blog/javascript-local-storage-store-retrieve-objects) on how to store and retrieve an object in the local storage,  I used the JSON.stringify to convert an object to a JSON string and pass it to the local storage when the user decides to quit the game, and JSON.parse to parse a JSON string back into an object when the username is called again on the Landing page.
+   **Solution**: Having learned through [this article](https://attacomsian.com/blog/javascript-local-storage-store-retrieve-objects) on how to store and retrieve an object in the local storage,  I used the JSON.stringify to convert an object to a JSON string and pass it to the local storage when the user decides to change the player, and JSON.parse to parse a JSON string back into an object when the username is called again in the modal on the Landing page.

 3. **Issue**: Toggle sound on/ off button that available at the footer on all pages.
 If the toggle sound is clicked on one page, that preference the user set on that page would have to carry through to the next page.